Unleash/unleash/docs/user_guide/projects.md

 ![Project concept](../assets/project_filter6.png)

 ## Change project for an existing feature toggle
-It might be a need to change the project a feature toggle belongs to.
-This is easily available from the feature toggle itself.
-The project is available on the feature toggle configuration.
+There might be a need to change the project a feature toggle belongs to.
+Changing the project is possible from the feature toggle configuration page.

 ![Project concept](../assets/project_define2.png)